LOOKING AHEAD TO CONGRESS 2019

 We want to tell you about some changes that will take place at the 2019 Congress.
 We also want to thank all of you who took part in the survey during or just after this year’s Congress.
 We really appreciate your thoughts about the way the Congress operates.
 We have acted on some of the suggestions made.
 In other respects, your views reinforced our own views on how the National Congress can be improved.
 We appreciate equally the comments of those who came to Congress in 2018 and recent years along with those who did not come and the reasons given why they did not come.

-We are also appreciative about the information given about where you stayed, how much you ate and spent and where.
+Thank you also for giving us information about where you stayed, how much you ate and spent and where.
 This information is very useful for and hopefully will go towards retaining our 2018 Platinum Sponsor, Hamilton City Council.

 So, here goes.
 Firstly, the dates and venue: